In this article:

 How to choose a memory architecture for Claude

-Two rows deserve a closer look — the trade-offs are sharper than the table can carry.
+Two rows deserve a second look, because the trade-offs are sharper than the table can carry.

-If my work shifted — if I started writing across thousands of long-form documents I couldn’t curate, or doing semantic discovery across a corpus too large to navigate by pointers, or reasoning over a stable graph of typed relationships — the shape would change, and the tool would change with it.
-That’s the right reason to add a vector layer, hand curation over to the LLM, or stand up a graph DB.
-Not because any of these is the default sound of the word “memory.”
+If my work shifted — a corpus too large to hand-curate, or reasoning over a stable graph of typed relationships — the shape would change, and the tool would change with it.
+That’s the right reason to reach for something fancier.

 The same memory mismatch shows up in GTM stacks

-This isn’t a GenAI problem.
-It’s a match the tool to the actual work problem, and B2B SaaS GTM stacks are full of the same mismatch.
+The instinct to over-engineer from the start isn’t a GenAI problem — it’s a human one.
+B2B SaaS GTM stacks are full of the exact same mismatch.

 Companies with 40 customers buying automation platforms built for 40,000.
 Multi-touch attribution models running over a pipeline you can count on your fingers.
 Outbound sequencing tools licensed before there’s a validated ICP to sequence against.
 Dashboarding stacks priced for a reporting team of six, run by a marketing manager who opens them once a week.